deathook007/CoronaBot-IBM-hacathon-2020/README.md

-  # Intelligent Post-Lock Down Management System for Public Transportation
+  # Intelligent Post-Lock Down Management System for Public Transportation🚌
 - Post-Lockdown, it will be risky to allow the public transportation without proper mechanism to maintain the social distancing, especially the frequency of buses, trains and     metros shall be managed properly to utilize the capacity with social distancing criteria.
 The transport authorities must integrate together to maintain the system properly.

   ## Tools Used